 It is the student's responsibility to keep up with the lectures, assignments, and due dates for assignments.
+Some material covered in class, particularly in the last few weeks of the term, is not in the textbook.
+Students are responsible for material covered in class as well as for material in the textbook.
 Assignments will be announced and their due dates announced in class.
 This information, and the assignments themselves, will also be posted on Blackboard.